 This post contains affiliate links and The Potty School may earn a small commission when you click on the links, at no additional cost to you.
 As an Amazon Affiliate, and affiliate with additional companies, we may earn from qualifying purchases.
 You can read our full affiliate disclaimer here.

 [This is a partial transcription from a live Q&A. To watch the video, or read the full transcript - join the Diapers-to-Flush membership here!]

-But, we're going to talk about traveling by land and traveling by sea.
-For the sake of argument, we're going to move it to air travel.
-So if you are in a car traveling somewhere, you have different options than you have at home, right?
-So you're not necessarily having your particular pottying place that pottying space that potentially could be replicated.
+If you are in a car traveling somewhere, you have different options than you have at home, right?
+You're not necessarily having your particular potty training place that or that potty training space that potentially could be replicated.

 You could bring the little potty with you, but the actual environment, the space where they are is going to be different and that's okay.
 But, I would recommend, as best you can, to try and keep things as similar as possible.
 But, you do not need to haul everything from your bathroom with you, but if you haven't started planning it, I would keep in mind that this might be something that you need to consider for the future.